Patrol torpedo boat PT-109: Failure of the PTs' torpedoes in action

-On 1 August, fifteen PT boats, PT-109 among them, motored from the PT base on Rendova around 6:30 p.m. on strict but cursory orders from Rendova's top brass, Commander Thomas Warfield.
+On 1 August, fifteen PT boats, including PT-109, motored from the PT base on Rendova around 6:30 p.m. on strict but cursory orders from Rendova's Commander Thomas Warfield.
 The combined PT task force was divided into four divisions of roughly four PTs each.
 PT-109's "B" division also included PTs 162, 159, and 157, and were stationed the farthest north of the PT divisions, nearly midway up Kolombongara Island's western coast and around 6 mi to the west.
 The "B" Division left Rendova first, leading the pack, as their station was the farthest from the Rendova base.
 Most of the divisions reached their station by 8:30 p.m.
 The fifteen PTs carried four torpedo tubes each, for a total of 60 Mark 8 torpedoes, and roughly half of these were fired at the four advancing Japanese destroyers protected by Japanese float planes.
-The Navy's official report of the incident listed 5–6 torpedo explosions reaching the destroyer targets, but none, in fact, were actual torpedo hits.
-Of the twenty-four torpedoes fired by PT boats from eight PTs, not a single hit was scored against the advancing destroyers.
+The Navy's official report of the incident listed 5–6 torpedo explosions reaching the destroyer targets, but none, in fact, actually hit.
+Of the twenty-four torpedoes fired by PT boats from eight of the PTs, not a single hit was scored against the advancing destroyers.
 Though each division of PTs was assigned a location likely to intercept the destroyers, several of those without radar cruised about aimlessly in the fog and darkness, unable to locate the enemy ships.